May 29, 2013

 AB 484 would establish the California Measurement of Academic Performance and Progress for the 21st Century (CALMAPP21), including the use of the Smarter Balanced assessments, to replace the existing STAR program.

 The legislation is based on Torlakson's recommendations contained in his

-Recommendations for Transitioning California to a Future Assessment System (PDF; 3MB) released in January to guide the process of reauthorizing and revamping California's statewide assessment system, which currently sunsets on July 1, 2014.
+Recommendations for Transitioning California to a Future Assessment System (PDF) which was released in January to guide the process of reauthorizing and revamping California's statewide assessment system, which currently sunsets on July 1, 2014.